IHE/ITI.SeR/SeR.md

 ###### 3.79.4.1.2.1.1 Retrieve Document Set Authorization Decision Request Attributes

-The SeR query type "Retrieve Document Set Authorization Decision" requires the following assignment of request attributes:
+The SeR query type "Retrieve Document Set Authorization Decision" mandates the usage of the XUA Option and requires the following assignment of request attributes:

 - The `<Subject>` element shall have at least one child element `<Attribute>` characterized by `@AttributeId="urn:oasis:names:tc:xacml:1.0:subject:subject-id"`